johnbayne/lending-dapp/README.md

 	npm install
 	```

-3. Launch [`ganache-cli`](https://github.com/trufflesuite/ganache-cli) in it's own command prompt tab.
+3. Launch [`ganache-cli`](https://github.com/trufflesuite/ganache-cli) in its own command prompt tab.
 Default settings should work out of the box, no <options> args required
 	```
 	ganache-cli <options>
 	```